Consumer Medicine Information

 How much to take

-The recommended dose is 10 to 30 mg, taken half an hour before going to bed.
+The recommended dose is 10 to 30 mg taken 30 minutes before going to bed

 If you are elderly or unwell 10 mg is the usual starting dose.